AdaCore/langkit-query-language/lkql_checker/README.md

 Prototype checker/linter based on LKQL and Libadalang.

+The following instructions are to be interpreted in this `lkql_checker` repo subdirectory.

 ## Architecture

-Checks are written in the LKQL language, and put in the [`lkql`](share/lkql) directory.
-They then need to be registered in the `rules.json` file.
+Checks are written in the LKQL language, and put in the [`share/lkql`](share/lkql) directory.
+They then need to be registered in the `share/lkql/rules.json` file.
 Each entry in the top level JSON array represents a check.
 You can add a new one by adding an entry.
 Here is an example:

 ```json
 {